Serving the Lowcountry and Coastal Empire of Georgia and South Carolina.

 Don’t forget to pamper your feet, especially in this busy season, to prevent cracks on your heels.
 Make sure to wear sunscreen to prevent sunburn and other skin issues.
 Giving your feet long scrubs with a salt scrub and using moisturizer are excellent ways to keep your feet healthy.
 There are countless of products available, so spend time researching to find the one that works best for you.

 We at SouthCoast Health want you to enjoy summer, but these outdoor activities can wreak havoc on your feet.
 Follow these tips to keep your busy feet safe and happy.

 SouthCoast Health offers a number of services in podiatry.
-Schedule an appointment here today to ensure your feet are at their healthiest.
+Call (912) 691-4100 for an appointment to ensure your feet are at their healthiest.